Pivot Strategy

 – Eric Ries, Founder of Lean Startup Co.

-Things can go wrong in business, and certainly in Product Management.
-Sometimes, despite hours of market research, detailed roadmapping, and planning, your product just may not hit.
-This could be due to market changes, a drastic shift in customer needs, or a drop in performance.
+Things go wrong in business, and especially in product management.
+Sometimes, despite hours of market research, detailed roadmapping, and planning, your product just doesn’t hit.
+The cause could be market changes, a drastic shift in customer needs, or a drop in performance.

-In the world of Product Management, following a pivot strategy might mean refocusing on a different feature, shifting to a new market, or adopting a whole new product strategy.
-When you realize your meticulously designed product isn’t quite resonating with customers, you need to steer the ship in a new direction before hitting the iceberg.
+In product management, a pivot strategy might mean refocusing on a different feature, shifting to a new market, or adopting a whole new product strategy.
+When your meticulously designed product isn’t resonating with customers, you steer the ship in a new direction before hitting the iceberg.

-Pivots can be small corrections; a lane change instead of a huge u-turn.
+Pivots can be small corrections rather than full u-turns.
 You won’t be ripping up the original playbook every time.
-Yes, many pivots have resulted in a drastic change in business identity, but a pivot can also be as subtle as marketing to a different audience, or changing sales channels.
+Many famous pivots have resulted in a drastic change in business identity, but a pivot can also be as subtle as marketing to a different audience or changing sales channels.

-Whatever way you decide to pivot your product, adopting a pivot strategy isn’t something that you should take lightly.
-It’s a big change and takes a lot of planning and research to get right.
-That said, it’s not a final gambit either.
+Whatever way you decide to pivot your product, adopting a pivot strategy isn’t something to take lightly.
+It’s a big change and takes planning and research to get right.
+It’s not a final gambit either.
 Don’t treat a pivot strategy as your last chance to fix things if performance starts to go south.
-It’s a more calculated decision, looking at customer feedback and market data to determine what’s best for your business.
-It is not something to panic about, and needing to adopt a pivot strategy isn’t necessarily a sign of failure either.
+It’s a calculated decision, made by looking at customer feedback and market data to determine what’s best for the business.
+Needing to adopt a pivot strategy isn’t a sign of failure.

 When should you consider a pivot strategy?

-Knowing when to pivot can be harder than the actual pivot itself.
-Timing is essential when getting this right.
-You never want to pivot too early and not give your current approach a chance to breathe, yet you also don’t want to leave it too late and leave money on the table.
+Knowing when to pivot is harder than the pivot itself.
+You never want to pivot too early and not give your current approach a chance to breathe, but you also don’t want to leave it too late and miss the window.
 Making this change at the right time can be what gives your product the edge.
-Here are some signs that it may be time to pivot:
+Some signs that it may be time to pivot:

-- You’re always playing catch-up: If your business seems to be stuck in slow motion no matter how hard you hustle, it might be time to change direction.
-This doesn’t necessarily mean your entire company needs a pivot – maybe it’s just your product or revenue model that needs a facelift.
+- You’re always playing catch-up: If your business is stuck in slow motion no matter how hard you hustle, it might be time to change direction.
+This doesn’t always mean a full company pivot.
+Maybe it’s just your product or revenue model that needs work.

-- There’s too much competition: Competition shouldn’t drive you away but if a bigger player comes along with more money and resources, you could find yourself in trouble.
+- There’s too much competition: Competition shouldn’t drive you away, but if a bigger player arrives with more money and resources, you can find yourself squeezed.
 Sometimes the only way to survive is to zig when everyone else is zagging.

-- Your company hits a plateau: If your product’s growth has stalled, and no amount of new features or marketing campaigns seems to help in improving your profit margins, it’s time to rethink your strategy.
-Even a small pivot could unlock new potential.
+- Your company hits a plateau: If product growth has stalled and no amount of new features or marketing campaigns moves the numbers, it’s time to rethink.
+Even a small pivot can unlock new potential.

-- One feature is working, but the rest of your product isn’t: If one feature of your product is killing it, while the rest is floundering, you need to change.
-Use this insight to change your product scope and focus on what works.
+- One feature is working, but the rest of your product isn’t: If one feature is killing it while the rest of the product is floundering, that’s the signal.
+Change your product scope and focus on what works.
 If customers love one part of your offering, there’s gold to mine there.

-- Market feedback is lukewarm: You’ve launched the product, and… crickets.
-Although low early adoption is expected from the product adoption curve, if the response is really dry, then you may need to rethink your target market.
-Even if the initial response was enthusiastic, if that enthusiasm fizzles out, it’s a good sign that a pivot is needed.
+- Market feedback is lukewarm: You launched the product and got crickets.
+Low early adoption is expected from the product adoption curve, but if the response is dry, you may need to rethink your target market.
+Even if the initial response was enthusiastic, if that enthusiasm fizzles out, a pivot is worth considering.

-- Your perspective has changed: If you’re in a situation where that dream idea now feels outdated or impractical, move on.
-If your goals, vision, or market insights have evolved, your product should, too.
+- Your perspective has changed: If your dream idea now feels outdated or impractical, move on.
+If your goals, vision, or market insights have evolved, your product should too.

-- Your teams are ineffective: If you’re finding that your team members aren’t working in harmony, missing deadlines, or communicating poorly, you could do an internal organizational pivot and rethink your product team structure to benefit performance.
+- Your teams are ineffective: If team members aren’t working in harmony, missing deadlines, or communicating poorly, an internal organizational pivot to rethink your product team structure might help more than another feature push.

 What are the advantages of a pivot strategy?

-In short, a pivot strategy can save your product and be the change you need to improve its performance and make it a success.
-By adapting a core area of your strategy, you can unlock the true potential of your product vision.
+A pivot strategy can save your product and be the change that improves performance enough to make it a success.
+By adapting a core area of your strategy, you unlock more of the potential in your product vision.

-Adopting a pivot strategy can be pretty scary, and comes with a lot of hard work, but it can be one of the most strategically rewarding moves a Product Manager or business leader can make.
-A more detailed breakdown of the benefits of a pivot strategy includes:
+Adopting a pivot strategy is scary and comes with a lot of hard work, but it can be one of the most strategically rewarding moves a product manager or business leader can make.
+The benefits in more detail:

 Pivoting lets you stay agile in a rapidly changing market

-The market can be unpredictable, but pivoting keeps your business light on its feet.
-When a strategy isn’t working, pivoting lets you quickly adjust instead of doubling down on a losing battle.
-It’s like hitting “refresh” on your entire approach – letting you dodge industry landmines and chase new opportunities faster than your competition.
+The market is unpredictable.
+Pivoting keeps your business light on its feet.
+When a strategy isn’t working, pivoting lets you adjust quickly instead of doubling down on a losing battle.
+You can dodge industry landmines and chase new opportunities faster than your competition.

 A pivot could be the lifeline that saves your business

 When your original idea starts sinking, a well-timed pivot can be the life raft.
 By redirecting your focus to a more promising area, you avoid wasting valuable resources on a failing concept.
-It’s not just survival of the fittest, it’s survival of the smartest.
-Pivoting gives you a chance to fight another day with a sharper, more relevant product in hand.
+Pivoting gives you the chance to fight another day with a sharper, more relevant product.

 Pivoting can give you a competitive edge when you’re behind

-Falling behind your competitors?
-A pivot strategy can act like a slingshot that can propel you back into the lead.
+A pivot can put you back in the lead.
 By shifting your focus to an untapped market or repositioning your product to better resonate with customers, you regain momentum.
-It’s a strategic move that shows you’re not just reactive but proactive in finding new ways to stay relevant and ahead of the pack.
+It’s a move that shows you’re not just reactive but proactive about staying relevant.

 Choosing the right pivot strategy

 There are multiple ways to pivot from an original idea and plan.
 A pivot strategy can involve changing every aspect of your business, essentially abandoning ship and starting a new one.
-However, more commonly, a pivot strategy is where you change one specific area of your business.
+More commonly, a pivot strategy is where you change one specific area of your business.
+Knowing the difference between business strategy and product strategy helps clarify where the pivot actually needs to happen, because product-level pivots and company-level pivots require very different resources and signoff.

 To assess the severity of the pivot strategy you want to adopt, you can follow the Pivot Pyramid.